top of page

 River Jordan.jpeg

 The Crusader king Baldwin was persuaded to authorize the building of a fortress on a hill overlooking the ford.
 It was called Chastelet or Little Castle.
 In the meantime, the Kurdish monarch Saladin was establishing an empire from his base in Egypt.
-Because of its strategic importance, this ford was contested, and in 1179 Saladin defeated the Templars guarding this unfinished fortress.
+Because of its strategic importance, this ford was contested and in 1179 Saladin defeated the Templars guarding the unfinished fortress.

-All the Christian forces were defeated at the Battle of Hittin in 1187, and this effectively brought the Kingdom of Jerusalem to an end, since there were no knights left to defend their territory (see the web page Karnei Hittin National Park).
-A Crusader kingdom was established on the coast, but areas beyond this were never reconquered.
+The entire Christian army was defeated at the Battle of Hattin in 1187, and this effectively brought the Kingdom of Jerusalem to an end, since no knights were left to defend the territory (see Karnei Hittin National Park on page XXX ).
+A Crusader kingdom was established on the Mediterranean coast during the Third Crusade, but the Crusaders were never able to reconquer Jerusalem.

 Ruins of Chastellet.jpeg